GridTools/gt4py/CODING_GUIDELINES.md

 - `pass` vs `...` (`Ellipsis`)

   `pass` is the _no-op_ statement in Python and `...` is a literal value (called _Ellipsis_) introduced for slicing collections of unknown number of dimensions.
-Although they are very different in nature, both of them are used in places where a statement is required purely for syntatic reasons, and there is not yet a clear standard practice in the community about when to use one or the other.
+Although they are very different in nature, both of them are used in places where a statement is required purely for syntactic reasons, and there is not yet a clear standard practice in the community about when to use one or the other.
 We decided to align with the common pattern of using `...` in the body of empty function definitions working as placeholders for actual implementations defined somewhere else (e.g. type stubs, abstract methods and methods appearing in `Protocol` classes) and `pass` in any other place where its usage is mixed with actual statements.

   ```python
   # Correct use of `...` as the empty body of an abstract method